bchainhub/foxar/config/README.md

 ## Environment Variables

-Orbitalis's tools read all environment variable names prefixed with `ORBITALIS_` using the string after the `_` as the name of a configuration value as the value of the parameter as the value itself.
-But the corresponding [dapptools](https://github.com/dapphub/dapptools/tree/master/src/dapp#configuration) config vars are also supported, this means that `ORBITALIS_SRC` and `DAPP_SRC` are equivalent.
+Foxar's tools read all environment variable names prefixed with `FOXAR_` using the string after the `_` as the name of a configuration value as the value of the parameter as the value itself.
+But the corresponding [dapptools](https://github.com/dapphub/dapptools/tree/master/src/dapp#configuration) config vars are also supported, this means that `FOXAR_SRC` and `DAPP_SRC` are equivalent.

-Environment variables take precedence over values in `orbitalis.toml`.
+Environment variables take precedence over values in `foxar.toml`.
 Values are parsed as loose form of TOML syntax.
 Consider the following examples: